citizen428/ClojureX/README.markdown

     $ ln -s <full path to this project>/clj <destination path>/clj

 Note: The `clj` script expects `$JAVA_HOME` in its environment.
 If `$JAVA_HOME` is not set, it will attempt to determine it for you.
 If for some reason you cannot provide `$JAVA_HOME`, you can set the `$JAVA` variable at the top of the `clj` script.

-If you checked out the relevant Emacs packages, the following command will add the necessary configuration for clojure-mode, slime and swank-clojure to your `~/.emacs`:

-    $ ./configure_emacs

 Usage
 -----